 - Orange blossom water or Rose water: This is optional but recommended.
 Try soaking saffron in orange blossom water, as it intensifies the orange flavor.

-- Chicken (Optional): If you want to add protein, you can use bone-in skin-on chicken that is whole or cut up into pieces.
+- Chicken (Optional): Use bone-in skin-on chicken that is whole or cut up into pieces.
 Cornish game hens also make a nice presentation.
 Skin-on chicken roasts beautifully keeping the chicken moist.

 How to Make Jeweled Rice